Admissions Information for Transfer Students

-Applicants who have attended any other college or university after high school are considered for admission as transfer students.
-Applicants who have completed fewer than 12 semester credit hours (or 18 quarter hours) of college-level course work after high school graduation will be reviewed based on both high school and college performance.
-College level credits earned during high school are eligible for transfer credit, however grades in those courses do not count toward the transfer GPA that we use in our admissions decision or in the awarding of transfer scholarships.
+College-level credits earned during high school are eligible for transfer credit, however, grades in those courses do not count toward the transfer GPA that we use in our admissions decision or in the awarding of transfer scholarships.

-- Transcripts - Request your official college/university/trade school transcripts be sent to the Admissions Office.
-You must have an official transcript submitted directly from each institution you attended even if no credits were earned.
+- Transcripts - Request all official post-secondary (college/university/trade school) transcripts be sent to the Admissions Office from all institutions attended, even if no credits were earned.
 We accept both paper and electronic transcripts.*

-- Transcripts from non-U.S., non-Canadian institutions must be sent to an external agency for evaluation, unless the school holds a U.S. regional accreditation.
-Transcripts not issued in English must be accompanied by a same format, word-for-word English translation.
+- Transcripts from non-U.S., non-Canadian institutions must be sent to an external agency for evaluation.
+Transcripts not issued in English must be accompanied by an English translation.
+See additional details under "Transcripts" here.

 What happens next?

 Awarding Transfer Credit - Within a few weeks of being admitted to NMU, transfer applicants will receive an evaluation of their submitted transcripts detailing their transfer credit.
-Students transferring credit from two-year colleges may transfer a maximum of 64 semester credit hours and an additional 4 semester credit hours of physical education.
-In situations where more than 64 semester credit hours are completed at a two-year college level, the most applicable courses to a student's intended major are transferred.
+Students transferring credit from two-year colleges may transfer a maximum of 90 semester credit hours and an additional 4 semester credit hours of physical education.
+In situations where more than 90 semester credit hours are completed at a two-year college level, the most applicable courses to a student's intended major are transferred.
 There is no maximum credit limit for four-year colleges or universities.*